Coronavirus / Criminal penalties

 If you’re 18 or over, and the police reasonably believe you have committed an offence under the new regulations, you will most likely be given a ‘fixed penalty notice’ (a fine).
 If so, you will be offered the option of paying a fine to the local council in order to avoid any further action.

-For most of the offences, the fine is £100, payable within 28 days – or only £50 if paid within 14 days.
+For most of the offences, the fine is £200, payable within 28 days – or only £100 if paid within 14 days.
 If you pay the fine within 28 days, you won’t be prosecuted for a criminal offence.
-If you don’t pay it, you might have to go to court.
+If you don’t pay it, you might be prosecuted and have to go to court.